lsim/formicario/ideas.md

 ## Battle

-- Add slider for speeding up/slowing down the battle.
-Default to low value, so it is easy to see what is going on
+- Add support for multiple workers running battles in parallel, so a game can be computed faster across multiple cores

 ## Editor